MrPowers/mungingdata/docs/apache-spark/compacting-files.md

 # Compacting Files with Spark to Address the Small File Problem

 Spark runs slowly when it reads data from a lot of small files in S3.
 You can make your Spark code run faster by creating a job that compacts small files into larger files.

+Open table formats like Delta Lake, Hudi, and Iceberg have built-in file compaction utilities.
+It's best to simply use the built-in functionality in an open table format.

+Here's what to do if you're stuck with a Parquet data lake that cannot be converted to an open table:

+  1. you can temporarily convert it to a Delta table
+  2. compact the small files
+  3. run a vacuum operation to clean up the old files
+  4. convert back to a Parquet data lake

+The rest of this post explains how to manually comact small files, but you should not do this anymore.
+Using an open table format with reliable transactions is much better.

 The “small file problem” is especially problematic for data stores that are updated incrementally.
 The small problem get progressively worse if the incremental updates are more frequent and the longer incremental updates run between full refreshes.